drtconway/permutation-rs/README.md

 Now if _n_ < 2**_b_, it is possible that when we encrypt an index _i_, the encrypted value _j_ could be greather than or equal to _n_.
 However, if _j_ >= _n_, then it will never be a source index, so we can encypt _j_ (with the same key), until we get an encrypted value less than _n_.
-Obviously if _n_ << 2**_b_, we may have to do this many time.
+Obviously if _n_ << 2**_b_, we may have to do this many times.
 In fact, we can say the expected number of encryptions required till we get _j_ < _n_ is 2**_b_ / _n_.
 So if we choose _b_ such that 2**_b_ is the smallest power of two >= _n_, then the average number of encryptions is less than 2.